Southern University of Science and Technology (SUSTech) is a public university founded in the Shenzhen Special Economic Zone of China.

 The main duties of SUSTCEF is to accept the donations from the domestic and foreign associations, enterprises, trading companies and individuals, and establish the funding projects depending on the demands of the university and the wishes of the donors.

 Last week, Vice Head of Chemistry Tan Bin, who mainly studied asymmetric catalytic synthesis guided by core skeleton structure, became a recommended recipient of the National Natural Science Foundation of China’s (NSFC’s) Research Fund for National Young Scientists.
-This nomination added to his long list of other honors, such as being recognized by the Thousand Talents Program for Young Professionals and the Shenzhen Talent Peacock Plan.
+This nomination added to his long list of other honors, such as being recognized by the Shenzhen Talent Peacock Plan.

 Since Tan Bin joined SUSTech in September 2012, he has led three projects funded by NSFC and four projects funded by the Shenzhen Science and Technology Innovation Commission.
 He has published over 30 academic articles on a variety of journals, including Science (one article), Nat.
 Chem. (one article), J. Am.
 Chem.
 Soc. (four articles), Angew.
 Chem.
 Int.
 Ed. (eight articles), Nat.
 Commun. (three articles), and Acc.
 Chem.
 Res. (one article).
 His academic papers have been cited for over 1,100 times.
 Many of his papers are the subject of highlighted review in leading journals such as Synfacts, Chemistry Views, Organic Chemistry Portal, and Journal of Organic Chemistry.